Artificial intelligence (AI) - the ability of a digital computer.

 Learning

 There are different types of learning applied to artificial intelligence.
 Learning from the simplest trials and errors.
 For example, a computer program can easily find tricks in random to solve a pair-in-one chase problem until the pair is found.
 The program can then store the solution with the position so that the next time the computer encounters a situation like this it can remember the solution.
 This simple memorizing of individual objects and processes - called rotate learning - is relatively easy to implement on a computer.
 More challenging is the problem of implementation called generalization.
 Generalization involves new situations in line with past experiences.
-For example, a program that knows the past tense of a regular English verb by roteco cannot produce the past tense of a word like a little jump unless it was previously presented in a jump, while a program capable of generalizing can learn "ad ad" rules and the like.
+For example, a program that knows the past tense of a regular English verb by roteco cannot produce the past tense of a word like a little jump unless it was previously presented in a leap.
+In contrast, a program capable of generalizing can learn "ad ad" rules and the like.
 Build a jump past tense based on experience with action.

 Arguing